nais/doc/docs/addons/leader-election.md

   There is no push mechanism in place to inform your application about changes.
   This means your application needs to check at reasonable intervals for changes in leadership.
   (This was also the case in the old implementation).
+  NB: `$ELECTOR_PATH` is the raw ip string without the protocol i.e localhost:4040 so be aware of this and make sure to specify this in your http-client.

 ## Examples